 - OTP Bank: 1085 Budapest, Kálvin tér 12-13.

-Once you have a bank account number, make sure you send it to your Programme Coordinator.
+Once you have a bank account number, make sure you register it in the Neptun system (Finance > Settings > Add bank account).
 This is essential so that you can receive scholarship payments!

 How can I apply for a tax ID?

 - You will need a tax ID number to receive scholarship payments!